capta1nseal/kood-sisu-demo/README.md

 From [here](./src/Info/README-FOR-MD-FILES.md) you will find a readme that will help you style your markdown (.md) files and explains a bit on why and how to do them.

-### Markdown file can also be a good tool to present your skills
+### A markdown file can also be a good tool to present your skills

 For the purpose of presenting your skills a well done portfolio can be a powerful tool in your disposal when applying for work.
 You could think of it as an extension of your CV (resume).
 For example the portfolio can be a repository in GitHub that contains all your work.